-- Where the ESG stakes of the opportunities are identified as significant, an in-depth due diligence with a third party is carried out, including a discussion with the management of the target company.
-The analysis covers climate (physical and transition) and biodiversity-related risks.
-A preliminary ESG roadmap is developed and included in the investment memo.
-If possible, we are integrating the investments and costs needed to deliver the ESG roadmap and the value-creation opportunities in our business plan (CAPZA case).

-- Where the ESG stakes of the opportunities are identified as non-significant, the investment team conducts an ESG double materiality analysis, using SASB analysis frameworks and external and internal tools. - The Altitude tool, developed by AXA climate, which enables a climate and biodiversity analysis based on sector and location data, is also used.
+- When the ESG challenges or opportunities are identified as significant, Detailed due diligence is carried out with a third party, including discussions with the management of the target company.
+The analysis covers climate (physical and transitional) and biodiversity risks.
+A preliminary ESG roadmap is drawn up and included in the investment memorandum.
+Where possible, we integrate the investments and costs required to implement the ESG roadmap and value creation opportunities into our business plan. - When ESG challenges or opportunities are identified as non-significant, the investment team performs a double materiality analysis, covering Principal Adverse Impacts (PAIs), using SASB frameworks and both internal and external tools - The Altitude tool, developed by AXA climate, which enables a climate and biodiversity analysis based on sector and location data, is also used.